 At Willamette Valley Cancer Institute (WVCI), our cancer care team and support staff want you to seek cancer treatment where you’re most comfortable.
 A second opinion appointment can play an essential part in making that decision.

 As a patient, you can make decisions about your cancer care, such as where to receive cancer treatment and what treatment plan to follow.
 It is important for you to feel confident in your decision and comfortable with the cancer specialists who will be taking care of you throughout this experience.
-Receiving a second opinion confirming a cancer diagnosis or being educated about your treatment options can be an important part of your and your family’s process to reach a decision.
+Receiving a second opinion confirming a cancer diagnosis or being educated about your treatment options can be an important part of the decision-making process for both you and your family.

 Taking the extra time to see another cancer treatment specialist will allow you to determine other options that perhaps the first oncologist didn’t suggest.
 With so many advances in cancer treatments and technologies, including clinical research trials, some cancer centers may have a slightly different approach to treating your specific cancer type.
 You can discuss your initial diagnosis and recommended treatment plan to determine whether other options should be considered.